-Navigational information is displayed on either the GPS display panel or the rearview monitor screen using the GPS remote control.
+Navigational information can be displayed on both the GPS and radio monitors using either the radio or the remote control.

+GPS Monitor (Located on dash)

+NOTE: Ensure the Input Button on the GPS

-GPS Display Panel (Mounted on top of the dash area)
+Display Panel is set to VIDEO 1 and the

-NOTE: Be sure the Input Button on the GPS Display Panel is set to VIDEO 1.
+"Aux Zone" on the radio is set to NAV.